-*Update April 2018* Work has started on the new pedestrian walkway between the Herb Garden and Katote Close.
+*Update May 2018* The parking bays have now been poured, and work is continuing on the pedestrian walkway between the Herb Garden and Katote Close.
 While this work takes place, the loop road within the Gardens will be closed to the public and access to the Herb Garden and African Garden will be limited.
 Wiri Rambler and Growing Friends plant sales will not operate while this area is closed to the public.

 We are upgrading the overflow visitor car park opposite the Rock Garden.
 This project will add 175 car park spaces for busy periods and a dedicated pedestrian pathway to enhance visitor safety.

 We suggest building some extra time into your travel planning to get to the Gardens.
 Our normal Hill Rd car park is available, but it fills up quickly, especially on weekends.
 Please be prepared to drive around and either wait for a car park or take the opportunity to park on Charles Prevost drive and access the Gardens via the pedestrian entrance at our Katote Gate.
 Click here for directions.

 While you are here

 Auckland Botanic Gardens is open as usual, however some areas and paths may be closed at times for safety reasons.
 Alternate routes will be posted in the Visitor Centre and on site signage.
 We suggest visitors with limited mobility or using pushchairs, mobility scooters or wheelchairs use the main route around the lake – see the Visitor Centre for more information.

 Please take care when crossing paths as there will be increased vehicle traffic.

 Will any services be disrupted?

 The Wiri Rambler service and Growing Friends plant sales are not currently operating while the loop road area is closed to the public during construction.
 Please feel free to contact us to find out if these will be operating when you visit.